Otyg/presentations/security-day/src/md/security_day/security_day.md

 ----
 ## Run your API-, E2E- and UI-tests through an attack-proxy

-Note: * BDD-Security
-* Can provide valuable findings such as insecure cookies
+Note: * Can provide valuable findings such as insecure cookies
 * It will replay the traffic and manipulate the requests and look at the responses
 * If findings from static analysis is exploitable
 * Requires some setup, but the tools does not require any security knowledge